Understanding Periodized Rehab & Load Management for Better Recovery

 - Ignoring pain responses that signal tissue overload

 According to research from the American Journal of Sports Medicine, failure to properly implement periodized loading is associated with a 2-3x higher reinjury rate in athletes returning to sport.
+The goal is to make your body resilient.
+Not back in PT.

 Practical Applications of Periodized Rehab & Load Management